-Panning and Program Review
+Planning and Program Review

 JD5.
 Provides faculty leadership in coordinating and facilitating the preparation of departmental planning/program review documents, in consultation with department faculty and staff and other departments as needed.
-Faculty department chairs in cooperation and collaboration with the dean and their PPR provided coach, coordinate and facilitate the preparation of the departmental planning and program review documents.
-The faculty chair is not solely responsible for writing the documents.
+Faculty department chairs in cooperation and collaboration with their PPR provided coach, coordinate the preparation of the departmental planning and program review documents.
+The faculty chair is not solely responsible for writing PPR documents.
 The actual planning and program review should involve all faculty and staff within each program.
 The Planning and Program Review Committee (PPR) distributes a timeline each fall (see sample on the next page), and the current table can be found at the bottom of the PPR website, under the heading, "Planning & Program Review Materials."

 Student Learning Outcomes (SLOs) are updated every year in PPR.
-Every two years the goals, objectives, and SLOs need to be updated.
-In the fourth-year programs need to complete all questions and write a four-year plan.
+Every two years the goals, objectives, and PLOs need to be updated.
+In the fourth-year programs need to complete all questions and update their four-year plan.
+In addition, programs also need to examine their disaggregated course completion and success rates to determine if there is any disproportionate impact within gender, age, or ethnicity and develop an action plan to remove the disproportionate impact if it exists.
 It is important the plans be as complete as possible as they are used for the basis for resource allocation including equipment supplies and personnel.
 Instructions and planning and review shells are found at the college website for PPR.
 Follow the link: Program review (uses campus single sign-on login).